Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Investigating of The Effect of Dynamic Learning on Adversarial Attacks Against ML-NIDS

-Subsequently, a correlation analysis was conducted to identify highly correlated features, which were then partitioned into mutually exclusive sets to exclude dependent features.
-The correlation between features and labels was also calculated, and the importance order of features was determined through the use of Random Forest on separate decision trees.
-Finally, based on the results obtained, the most important features were selected for further analysis.
+Subsequently, as seen in Figure \ref{fig:corr},we conducted a correlation analysis to identify highly correlated features, which were then partitioned into mutually exclusive sets to exclude dependent features.
+Additionally, we calculated the correlation between features and labels and determined the importance order of features using Random Forests on separate decision trees.
+Finally, based on the obtained results, we selected the most important features for further analysis.